AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

   be used throughout the entire university, but support is organized from the departments which fund them.
   The core Science-IT departments are CS, NBE, and PHYS.
-Science-IT runs a weekly :doc:`SciComp garage
+Science-IT runs a daily :doc:`SciComp garage
   <../help/garage>`, where we provide hands on support for anything
   related to scientific computing.
   :doc:`This site (scicomp.aalto.fi) <../index>` is the main home,